Moisturizer: The Basic Skin Sealant

-- Preservatives-required to extend the shelf-life of a variety of products, preservatives are necessary to repetitive-use products such as moisturizers that consist of water and/or oil as they are open to increased bacterial contamination with each use.
+- Preservatives – Required to extend the shelf-life of a variety of products, preservatives are necessary to repetitive-use products such as moisturizers that consist of water and/or oil as they are open to increased bacterial contamination with each use.
 Preservatives commonly used in moisturizers include: parabens, hydantoin or quaternium-from the formaldehyde family, EDTA and alcohols.

-Though presented in cute little bottles with sweet smelling aromas and restricted to the vain existence of cosmetics, moisturizers contain as many layers as the part of the anatomy for which they are intended.
+Though presented in cute little bottles with sweet-smelling aromas and restricted to the vain existence of cosmetics, moisturizers contain as many layers as the part of the anatomy for which they are intended.

 Take the time to know your skin to achieve the highest results from any chosen skincare moisturizer.